-We will continue to re-assess the impacts on both ours and our suppliers’ field engineering teams and we will take action to minimise impact on service.
+As lockdown requirements ease, we will continue to re-assess the impacts on both ours and our suppliers’ field engineering teams and we will take action to minimise impact on service.
 At this time, if there is a critical service requirement at a site that is within an essential business category, and facilities are still accessible, we will prioritise these service requirements.
 Currently, we are prioritising critical maintenance and fault resolution over new implementations.

 Our engineers will attend site, as will our suppliers, and we will be asking our customers and our engineers to observe the social distancing and hygiene guidelines that the government has published.
 We request that all of our customers work with our engineers to ensure that we do our part to prioritise the operation of the UK’s critical services and support social distancing to protect our people and the NHS.

 All Timico data centre facilities remain fully operational, however we are looking to further protect your employees and ours whilst following government guidelines.
 In order to do so and minimise the risk of operational impact, we ask that customers adhere to temporary guidelines outlined here, with regards to access to our data centre.

 We are working hard to ensure continuity of projects as safely as possible under the developing guidelines.
 We implemented measures for all of our staff who can work from home to do so effectively; and provided guidance to our field and site engineers to ensure they remain safe if they need to visit customer sites or data centres.
 We will continue visits as needed where site visits are required for customers, adhering to government and social distancing guidelines.
 We ask for your co-operation and understanding in these decisions.
 If you require a site visit, please speak to your account team.